Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging: System Model and Problem Formulation

-\begin{remark} Lemma~\ref{lemma:monotonicity-of-AoI} implies that sensor measurements are more valuable when they are fresh.
-This draws a connection between distortion and information aging\cite{luo2024exploiting, luo2024cost}.
-While this paper primarily focuses on remote estimation, the results extend naturally to the broader AoI literature. \end{remark}
+\textit{Remark:} Lemma~\ref{lemma:monotonicity-of-AoI} implies that sensor measurements are more valuable when they are fresh.
+This draws a connection between distortion and information age~\cite{luo2024exploiting, luo2024cost}.
+Although this paper focuses primarily on remote estimation, the proposed framework and results naturally extend to the broader AoI literature.

 The receiver sends an acknowledgment (ACK) to the sensor upon the successful reception of an update packet.
-We assume instant and error-free feedback from the receiver.
-So the sensor knows exactly the error covariance at the receiver.
-Let $s_t = (\tau_t, \delta_t)$ denote the system state at decision epoch $t$, where $s_t\in\mathcal{S}$ and the state space is $\mathcal{S} = \mathbb{N}^+\times \mathbb{N}^+$.
-We define the cost of taking an action $u_t$ in state $s_t$ as the lump sum received prior to decision epoch $t+1$.
-Given that the cost is accrued during the renewal period, we may write
+ACK packets are assumed to be instantaneous and error-free.
+Hence, the sensor knows the remote estimate at the receiver.
+Let $s_{t} = (\tau_{t}, \delta_{t})$ denote the system state at the $t$th epoch, where $s_{t}\in\mathcal{S}$ and the state space is $\mathcal{S} = \mathbb{N}^{+}\times \mathbb{N}^{+}$.
+Since actions may span different numbers of slots, we define the one-stage cost of taking action $u_{t}$ in state $s_{t}$ as the cumulative cost incurred before decision epoch $t+1$, i.e.,

-It is noteworthy that, contrary to most existing research that incorporates transmission costs using an additive constant term (i.e., $c(s_t, 1) = f(\delta_t) + E$, where $E$ is the cost associated with each transmission\cite{Leong2017TAC, Shi2020TCNS}), the cost function here implicitly penalizes data transmission by aging the channel.
+where $E_{\textrm{T}}$ and $E_{\textrm{R}}$ are the resource utilization costs associated with the transmit and renewal actions, respectively.